 For a long time now, AMD has been the underdog in both the CPU and the GPU market.
-The situation in the former changed when the Ryzen CPUs arrived in 2017, and the situation in the latter has only started changing last year with the arrival of AMD’s new Navi GPUs.
+The situation changed when the Ryzen CPUs first arrived in 2017, and again last year with the arrival of AMD’s new Navi GPUs.

 Needless to say, the RX 5700 XT is an excellent GPU on virtually all fronts, barring some driver issues that AMD has mostly resolved at this point.

-It offers impressive performance at an even more impressive price point, so if you intend on getting one, read on for a list of the best RX 5700 XT models available in 2020!
+It offers impressive performance at an even more impressive price point, so if you intend to get one, read on for a list of the best RX 5700 XT models available in 2021!

 Table of ContentsShow